autistic-symposium/autistic-cypherpunk-toolkit/README.md

 # Ethereum

+*"Ethereum is a technology that lets you send cryptocurrency to anyone for a small fee."*

 *"Ethereum is an open-source, public, blockchain-based distributed ledger featuring smart contract (scripting) functionality.
 It enables developers to build blockchain applications with business logic that execute in a trustless environment, while leveraging the high availability of the Ethereum network."*